shinimol1983/opennms-tutorials-1/session2/README.md

 Normally, configuration changes will be read when the system restarts however for a number of daemons, a daemon reload event can be sent which will restart the daemon in a running system.

-For instance, to reload eventd you can use
+For instance, to reload the event daemon, `eventd` you can use

 ```
 docker compose exec horizon /usr/share/opennms/bin/send-event.pl uei.opennms.org/internal/reloadDaemonConfig -p 'daemonName Eventd'